Why Do Outdoor Cats Live Shorter [Answered]

 But outdoor cats don’t even see full meals every day.

-Some days outdoor cats go hungry because they cannot find food, or they don’t succeed in a hunt.
+While some days most outdoor cats go hungry because they cannot find food, or they don’t succeed in a hunt.

 Going on an empty stomach does no good to the overall well-being and longevity of the cat.